• Skip to primary navigation

 What is IVR testing and why does it matter?

-2. Improving first call resolution (FCR) rates: Effective IVR testing helps optimize call routing and menu options, increasing the chances of resolving customer queries or issues during the first interaction.
+• Improving first call resolution (FCR) rates: Effective IVR testing helps optimize call routing and menu options, increasing the chances of resolving customer queries or issues during the first interaction.
+Industry benchmarks suggest targeting FCR rates of 70-75% or higher.
 By streamlining the IVR process, businesses can enhance FCR rates, reduce call transfers, and minimize customer effort.

 • Functional testing serves as the initial phase of a continuous testing strategy.
 Whenever new code is launched or updates are made to the IVR system, it is crucial to conduct ongoing tests to ensure that the system operates as intended and all functionalities are working properly.